-The HoT is a document that sets out the terms of negotiation at the start of a property transaction.
+The Heads of Terms (HoT) is a document that sets out the terms of negotiation at the start of a property transaction.
 A commercial property agent working on behalf of the seller will usually prepare this, which covers various details about the property, including the tax considerations of which capital allowances are a part.

 This document will generally inform the final sale and purchase contract, and is designed to prevent confusion by identifying potential deal breakers before considerable time is spent and costs are incurred on the deal.